-Veterinary X-Ray Systems for Nonprofits
+Veterinary X-Ray Systems for Nonprofits and clinics

 Many pet rescue organizations can greatly benefit from having radiographs available at their facility.